Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/implementing-search-page.md

 You can sort using these arguments: `lt` (less than), `gt` (greater than), `lte` (less than or equal to), `gte` (greater than or equal to).

 {% hint style="info" %}
-Filters in requests take precedence over rules.
+Filters in requests take precedence over merchandising rules.
 Filtered products can't be brought back using pinning.
 {% endhint %}